simonwalkersamuel/retinasim/README.md

 ### Installing Reanimate

-1) Cd to the Reanimate directory in this repo
-2) Make sure cmake is installed and then enter:
+1) Cd to the Reanimate directory in this repo and compile the code (first making sure cmake is installed):
 ```
+cd Reanimate
 cmake .
 make
 ```